finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New - v1.73
 - Game-Play: Snap to Grid in Play Area
-- Accessibility: New How-To-Play Video

 ## Active Sprint
 - Bug-Fix: Cards dissappearing and duplicating in multiplayer
 - Bug-Fix: Freeze in Multiplayer Lobby on Android client
+- Bug-Fix: Account for playmat rotation and zoom on snap to grid
+- Accessibility: New How-To-Play Video

 ## Backlog
 - Game-Play: Add Tokens, with settings for label, size, shape, and color (also add color to dice)